A Little Chaos: Box office

 As of July 2015, the film has been opened in fourteen territories including Australia and UK and had grossed $10,084,623 worldwide.

 Critical response

-The film generated mixed reviews from critics, with the performances from the cast being highly praised.
-As of June 2025, the film holds a 48% approval rating on review aggregator, Rotten Tomatoes, based on 92 reviews with an average score of 5.41/10.
+The film received mixed reviews from critics, with the cast highly praised.
+As of June 2025, the film holds a 49% approval rating on review aggregator, Rotten Tomatoes, based on 94 reviews.
 The site's consensus states that "Stylish and well-acted without ever living up to its dramatic potential, A Little Chaos is shouldered by the impressive efforts of a talented cast."
 At Metacritic, which assigns a weighted mean rating out of 100 to reviews from mainstream critics, the film holds an average score of 51, based on 21 reviews, which indicates "mixed or average reviews".